Organizations We Specifically Support

 Community Resource Center (formerly Hispanic Resource Center)

 Founded in 1998 to promote the cultural, economic, educational and professional integration of immigrants to the already established larger community and to advocate for those in need.
-We aim to provide the tools to prepare new immigrant families to become self-sufficient and active members of the community.
+It aims to provide the tools to prepare new immigrant families to become self-sufficient and active members of the community.

-Over their 17 years in existence, they have grown from a community initiative designed and acting as a clearinghouse of information and referral services, to an organization that provides comprehensive direct client services and programs.
+Over 17 years in existence, the Center has grown from a community initiative providing a clearinghouse of information and referral services, to become a valuable organization providing comprehensive direct client services and programs.
+More info: crcny.org

 Recycle for Sight